NX-AI/tirex/README.md

 Tirex uses custom CUDA kernels for the sLSTM cells.
 These CUDA kernels are compiled when the model is loaded the first time.
 The CUDA kernels require GPU hardware that support CUDA compute capability 8.0 or later.
-We also highly suggest to use the provided (conda environment spec)[./requirements_py26.yaml].
+We also highly suggest to use the provided [conda environment spec](./requirements_py26.yaml).
 If you don't have such a device, or you have unresolvable problems with the kernels you can use a fallback implementation in pure Pytorch.
 **However, this is at the moment **EXPERIMENTAL**, **slows** down TiRex considerably and likely **degrade forecasting** results!**
 To disable the CUDA kernels set the environment variable